Back to wiki

 Note: You can use any storage solution you like, but this guide is based on Google Drive.

-12. At this point you will be presented with a URL that you need to enter in a browser and grant access with your Google account.
-You will then be presented with a validation code you need to paste in the terminal.
+8. At this point you will be presented with a URL to enter in a browser and grant access with your Google account.
+You will then receive a validation code to paste back in the terminal.

-Note: If you are using GSuite, you will need to grant access with your GSuite account, not your personal Google account.
+Note: If you are using Google Workspace (formerly GSuite), grant access with your Workspace account, not your personal Google account.

-13. For configure as team drive, type n for no.
+1. For configure as Shared Drive (Team Drive), type n for no.

 Crypt remote setup